Cat café: North America

+One challenge with traditional shelters is that cats may be scared, withdrawn, or stressed in cages.
+Several cat cafes emphasize that allowing cats to roam in a home-like environment helps adopters observe energy level, sociability, behavior around people, and compatibility with other cats.
+This gives adopters more information than a short meeting through kennel bars.

 Canada

 The first cat café to open in Canada was Le Café des Chats/Cat Café Montreal in Montreal, Quebec, Canada, which opened its doors to the public in August 2014.
 Café Chat L'Heureux (also in Montreal) was opened in September 2014 with 8 cats adopted from local shelters.

-On 17 October 2015 My Kitty Café was opened as Ontario's first cat café, located in Guelph, Ontario.
+On 17 October 2015, My Kitty Café was opened as Ontario's first cat café, located in Guelph, Ontario.

+In December 2015, Catfe opened as the first cat café in Vancouver, British Columbia.
+In July 2019 a cat café named Catoro, based on a Studio Ghibli theme, opened in Vancouver.

 The Siberian Cat Café opened in 2015 in Chelsea, Quebec.
 This cat café had only Siberian cats, making it the first hypoallergenic cat café in the world.